 Bonito Fishing High Speed and Great Action…….with Captain Lee Parsons

-Every year this time I make my annual pilgrimage to the guru of Bonito fishing off the Carolina Coast to Captain Lee Parsons of Wrightsville Beach.
+For the past several years, I make my annual pilgrimage to the guru of Bonito fishing off the Carolina Coast to Captain Lee Parsons of Topsail Island, NC.
 This yearly meeting has become a tradition for me and it’s one I never cease to enjoy.
 While Lee has a great perspective on all types of saltwater light tackle fishing, his advice on Bonito fishing is unsurpassed.
 Even though I can probably quote his advice for these silver speedsters chapter and verse I still love to sit down with him and hear it again.
 And each year I hear yet one more thing that can make Bonito fishing more effective and fun.
 His years of knowledge and passion for fishing never ceases to amaze me.
 He’s a true fishing purest that never slows in his pursuit of becoming better and more knowledgeable than the year before.

 Again, this year Lee starts by reminding me that Bonito season starts at or near tax day or April 15th.
 That’s one way to think about it or better yet, the season fires up when and only when the water temp is right.
 That means when the water gets near 60 to 64 degrees.
 Bonito are sensitive to water temperature and this dictates how long they stay in the area.
 They always follow the cooler water of spring.
 Once it warms, they’re gone.
 This is usually only a range of a few weeks.